openrewrite/rewrite-docs/java/spring/README.md

 Mockito migration may look out of place in this list as Mockito isn't related to Spring.
 Spring boot packages Mockito for testing, and between Spring 1 and 2 it went from using Mockito 1 to Mockito 3.
 Most Spring boot 1 to 2 migrations will involve upgrading Mockito.
 It is possible to apply the mockito recipes to non-Spring projects to facilitate Mockito migrations unrelated to Spring Boot.

+This functionality is being actively developed.
+If you are aware of something we've missed or find a bug, [file an issue](https://github.com/openrewrite/rewrite-spring/issues) and let us know.